olivierthereaux/PinboardEvernoteSync/README.md

 1. retrieve all your bookmarks from pinboard
 2. if there is no entry in Evernote (in any notebook) with the same URL, create one in the notebook "Bookmarks"
   * The notebook will be created if you don't have it yet
+3. Add all your pinboard bookmarks into evernote
   * If you have lynx installed, the script will save a text dump of the page into Evernote
-  * If you don't have lynx or if it doesn't work, the script will use the Readability API to get a page excerpt
+  * If you have phantom.JS installed, the script will also save a screenshot of the page into Evernote
+4. Add all your evernote bookmarks into Pinboard

 ## How to use it